 : Posters are welcome to present research results or research of earlier stage.
 Please click here

 : PhD presentations will be embedded in the main Conference programme and specific feedback will be provided for the presenters.
 Please click here

 Please note that the submission process is slightly different this year than it was in previous years.
-Applications for the Contributed Paper sessions requires submitting an extended abstract or a full paper, while for the Discussion Paper and poster sessions an abstract submission (500 words) is needed.
+Applications for the Contributed Paper sessions requires submitting an extended abstract or a full paper, while for the Discussion Paper, poster sessions and PhD sessions an abstract submission (500 words) is needed.
 In case of acceptance, the full Discussion Paper has to be uploaded by the time of registration to the Conference.

 Symposia and Workshops